Meta-AF: Meta-Learning for Adaptive Filters: Beamforming Ablation

 \subsection{Experimental Design}

-We compare our Meta-GSC beamformer to LMS, NLMS, and RLS beamformers, in scenes with either diffuse or directional noise sources.
+We compare our Meta-GSC beamformer to LMS, RMSProp, NLMS, and BD-RLS beamformers, in scenes with either diffuse or directional noise sources.
 We seek to test if our method can learn to process scenes with different spatial characteristics without modification.
-We train a new $g_\phi$ for each scene type~(no tuning) and tune all baselines for each scene type.
-We measure performance using scale-invariant signal-to-distortion ratio~($\operatorname{SI-SDR}$)~\cite{le2019sdr} and $\operatorname{STOI}$.
-SI-SDR is computed as,
+We train a single $g_\bphi$ and tune all baselines on a single dataset of all scene types.
+We measure performance using scale-invariant source-to-distortion ratio~($\operatorname{SI-SDR}$)~\cite{le2019sdr} and $\operatorname{STOI}$. $\operatorname{SI-SDR}$ is computed as,

 where larger values indicate better performance. $\operatorname{STOI}$ is computed between the output and desired speech signal.
-We train $g_\phi$ via~\aref{alg:inner_outer} on two-four GPUs, which took at most $24\,$h.
-We use an OLA filter with a Hann window size of $N=1024$ samples and a hop of $R=512$ samples on $6$ channel $16\,$kHz audio..
+We also compute the BSS eval metrics, source-to-distortion ratio~($\operatorname{SDR}$), source-to-interference ratio~($\operatorname{SIR}$), and source-to-artifact ratio~($\operatorname{SAR}$)~\cite{vincent2006performance}.
+We train $g_\bphi$ via~\aref{alg:inner_outer} on one GPU, which took $\approx24\,$h.
+We use an OLA filter with a Hann window size of $N=1024$ samples and a hop of $R=512$ samples on $6$ channel $16\,$kHz audio.

 We use the CHIME-3 challenge proposed in \cite{barker2015third, barker2017third}.
 This dataset contains scenes with simulated speech and relatively diffuse noise sources in a multi-channel environment.
-The array is rectangular and has six microphones spaced around the edge of an iPad.
-There are $7138$ training files, $1640$ validation files, and $1320$ test files.
-When running this dataset with directional sources we mix spatialized speech from one mixture with the spatialized speech from a random other mixture.
+The array is rectangular and has six microphones spaced around the edge of a smart-tablet.
+There are $7,138$ training files, $1,640$ validation files, and $1,320$ test files.
+When running this dataset with directional sources, we mix spatialized speech from one mixture with the spatialized speech from a random other mixture.
 We do not mix speech across folds.